Though it sounds like it results in a painful backache, some people can have a slipped disc without even knowing it. Read on to learn more.

 If none of these treatments are effective after six weeks and/or you are continuing to experience numbness or weakness in your arms or legs, have difficulty standing or walking or are experiencing incontinence, your physician may suggest surgery, including microdiscectomy.
 During surgery, most often your surgeon will simply remove the protruding portion of the disc.

-“When all else fails, a minimally invasive spine operation can be very effective,” explained John C. Liu, MD, professor of neurosurgery at the Keck School of Medicine of USC and co-director of the USC Spine Center at Keck Medicine of USC.
+“When all else fails, a minimally invasive spine operation can be very effective,” explains John C. Liu, MD, professor of neurosurgery at the Keck School of Medicine of USC and co-director of the USC Spine Center at Keck Medicine of USC.
 “What that is, is a small incision, usually about 18 millimeters in length.
 We then sequentially dilate down to the spine, find that herniated disc and get that pressure away from the nerve.”

 While the minimally invasive treatment is an outpatient procedure that only takes about 90 minutes, in more severe cases, you may need an artificial disc.
 It’s important to work with your doctor to find the best treatment for you.